amanpalariya/console-game/README.md

 Please provide a minimum reproducible example.

 # Features on the queue
-We are looking forward to implement the following features in the future.
+We are looking forward to implementing the following features in the future.

 - [ ] An optional `else` with `if`